-The Virtunet DifferenceVirtuCache helped reduce latencies in Microsoft AX by caching frequently used data from CPP backend EMC appliance to in-host SSDs.
-Larger amounts of SSD were deployed for much cheaper than what it would have cost CPP to upgrade to higher speed FC network and a hybrid SAN.
+The Virtunet DifferenceVirtuCache helped reduce latencies in Microsoft AX by caching frequently used data from CPP's backend EMC appliance to in-host SSDs.
+With VirtuCache larger amounts of SSD could now be deployed and for much cheaper than what it would have cost CPP to upgrade to a higher speed FC network and an All-Flash SAN array.

 Microsoft Dynamics AX transaction processing is write intensive and its reporting is read intensive, thus putting pressure on customer’s existing storage infrastructure.
 By caching frequently used data from customer’s existing storage to in-host SSDs, VirtuCache was able to reduce read and write latencies for AX running within VMware VMs.

 CPP is the world leader in personality, career, and organizational development assessments.

 They help their clients with organizational challenges in the areas of team building, leadership and coaching, conflict management, career development, selection, and retention.

 The IT team at CPP was looking for an easy to use, low cost solution to reduce storage latencies for their VMware VMs that ran AX.

 IT Infrastructure at CPP